fanat503/Laplace-attention/README.md

 </div>

-Every attention head does two interconnected jobs with one set of vectors: **retrieval** (which tokens matter) and **transmission** (what they say).
-Because both share the residual stream, they interfere: one head's *output* lands in other heads' *retrieval* inputs as noise.
-HLA gives each job its own learned, channel.
+Every attention head does two interconnected jobs with one set of vectors: retrieval (which tokens matter) and transmission (what they say).
+Because both share the residual stream, they interfere.
+HLA gives each job its own channel.

 This repository contains:

-1. **The mechanism** — one modified attention equation, seven identity-initialized components ([`src/model.py`](src/model.py), single file);
+1. **The mechanism** — one modified attention equation ([`src/model.py`](src/model.py), single file);
-2. **A sterile comparison harness** — base and HLA train from the *same initial weights* on the *same data in the same order*, with parameter matching and config validation enforced by tests;
+2. **A sterile comparison harness** — base and HLA train from the same initial weights on the same data in the same order;
-3. **Theory and diagnostics** — 9 numerically verified theorems ([`docs/THEORY.md`](docs/THEORY.md)), causal knockout probes, interference and spectral metrics logged during training ([`docs/METRICS.md`](docs/METRICS.md)).
+3. **Theory and diagnostics** — verified theorems ([`docs/THEORY.md`](docs/THEORY.md)), causal knockout probes, interference and spectral metrics ([`docs/METRICS.md`](docs/METRICS.md)).

-**Status**: infrastructure complete and tested; sterile training runs are the current roadmap item.
+**Status**: infrastructure complete and tested.
 Earlier iterations showed a 0.09 validation loss gap at 100M — reproducing that inside the harness is the first experiment, not a claim.

 ## The idea in one formula